 You Might Also Enjoy...

 Fasting versus non-fasting versus the A1c, a summary

 Cardiovascular Screenings are performed in a variety of settings.
-Cardiac, carotid, and vascular screening is highly accurate and discovers cardiovascular diseases the impact quality of life and predicts future events.
-Text taken directly from SDMS.
+Cardiac, carotid, and vascular screening is highly accurate and discovers cardiovascular diseases that impact quality of life and predicts future events.
+Text, in part, from SDMS.

 Use of ultrasound in diagnosis and management of Thyroid disease

 Summary of what a DEXA scan is, why to get one, and what results may mean.